bockstaller/europarl-crawler/README.md

 The European Union publishes documents continuously, which record the daily business of the Union.
 One source for these documents is the European Parliament which publishes all of its documents here https://www.europarl.europa.eu/plenary/en/home.html.
 The website has a search functionality but doesn't publish all documents centrally to download them.

 ## Tasks
-The main tasks for this document practical are:
+The main tasks for this practical are:

 Develop document data and metadata model
 Implement the models in Elasticsearch